More and more males are beginning to be aware of andropause.

 Just as women who undergo menopause need support from their partner and family, males undergoing androgen deficiency also need psychological support and understanding from their partners.

-It can be a trying time for both parties especially when symptoms like erectile dysfunction or mood changes occurs.
+It can be a trying time for both parties especially when symptoms like erectile dysfunction or mood changes occur.
 It is important to maintain an open conversation with each other to alleviate fears and expectations.

 Partners can encourage men to seek advice from their GP and if necessary seek treatment.
 Finally, both partners can embark on exercise program and diet program together and this can help to foster a closer relationship at the same time as well.